LeidenUniversityLibrary/digmanclass/glossary.md

 century.

-In the thirteenth century, a Bible redaction was made in Paris (the
-\'Paris Bible\') wherein the numbering of the chapters became standardized, something that was not a given before then.
+In the thirteenth century, a Bible redaction was made in Paris (the 'Paris Bible') wherein the numbering of the chapters became standardized, something that was not a given before then.
 This meant that two individuals discussing Genesis 15 were actually talking about the same text for the first time.
 Many works used in university